 And there is yet another downside for patients and their families.
 The nursing homes that deploy this questionable strategy almost universally have fewer nurses and aides per patient.

-And with fewer nurses and aides comes higher rates of patient injuries and unsafe practices, and complaints that are filed at almost twice the rate as nursing homes without these profitable networks (referred to as independent nursing homes).
-In fact nursing homes with a network of related companies were fined on average 22% more often for serious health violations than independent homes.
+And with fewer nurses and aides come higher rates of patient injuries and unsafe practices, and complaints that are filed at almost twice the rate as nursing homes without these profitable networks (referred to as independent nursing homes).
+In fact, nursing homes with a network of related companies were fined on average 22% more often for serious health violations than independent homes.

-Why do the nursing homes with networks of related companies provide substandard care?
+Why do nursing homes with networks of related companies provide substandard care?

 If a loved one of yours has ever been injured or harmed while in the care of a nursing home in Connecticut, call a qualified Connecticut personal injury lawyer.
 A knowledgeable personal injury attorney can help to ensure that your family member’s rights are protected.

-RisCassi & Davis has handled many nursing home neglect cases over our more than 60 years serving the people of Connecticut.
+RisCassi & Davis has handled many nursing home neglect cases for over more than 60 years serving the people of Connecticut.